Students as Researchers

 Student Research Symposium

 The College of Education and Human Development looks to ensure our graduates leave their collegiate experience as engaged citizens and well-rounded scholars.
-The Office of Student and Academic Affairs holds the Student Research Symposium to provide undergraduate and graduate students the opportunity to present on a research topic of choice.
-Spring submissions will be accepted starting Monday, February 13, 2017.
-If you are interested in presenting independently, or in a group please fill out the proposal application by 5:00 pm on Friday, March 3, 2017.
+The Office of Student and Academic Affairs holds the Student Research Symposium to provide undergraduate and graduate students the opportunity to present on a research topic of their choice.
+Spring submissions will be accepted beginning Saturday, February 1, 2020.
+If you are interested in presenting independently or in a group, please fill out the application by Sunday, March 1, 2020.

 OSCAR is a great resource to help students who are interested in engaging in research.
 OSCAR can help students discover a research project, find a mentor, and locate funding for their research.
 Make sure to check their website regularly as they also provide information about other undergraduate research resources and opportunities.